-ED is BJP's election dept, says Cong after raid on Punjab CM's kin
+ED Is BJP's Election Dept, Says Cong After Raid On Punjab CM's Kin

-New Delhi, Jan 18 (IANS) The Congress has expressed unhappiness over ED raids on close relative of Punjab Chief Minister Charanjit Singh Channi.
-The party on Tuesday slammed the BJP for misusing the government agency while the party says it is ready to take the battle in Punjab and will tell the people how the BJP is trying to harass country's only Dalit Chief Minister.
+New Delhi: The Congress has expressed unhappiness over ED raids on close relative of Punjab Chief Minister Charanjit Singh Channi.
+The party on Tuesday slammed the BJP for misusing the government agency while the party says it is ready to take the battle in Punjab and will tell the people how the BJP is trying to harass country’s only Dalit Chief Minister.

 The Congress will address press conferences in the entire state beginning Wednesday in Chandigarh where Navjot Singh Sidhu, Randeep Surjewala and Harish Chaudhary will jointly address a press conference followed by others in the state.